lampsolutions/LampSBtcPayShopware/README.md

 ## Brief Description

-LampSBtcPayShopware is an Shopware 5 plugin which helps you to accept crypto currencies like Bitcoin and Bitcoin Lightning on your Shopware Shop.
+LampSBtcPayShopware is an Shopware 5 plugin which helps you to accept crypto currencies like Bitcoin or Bitcoin Lightning on your Shopware Shop.

-The following services are supported as an payment gateway by the plugin:
+The following services are supported as a payment gateway by the plugin:

 * [BTCPayServer](https://btcpayserver.org/) selfhosted service
 * [BitPay](https://bitpay.com/) service by BitPay Inc.